albertzhang24/fanyi_pptx/Desktop/documentation_img/README.md

 ### Getting Started with Translate PPTX: ###

 Simple combinations of Baidu’s API’s and freeware can be very powerful.
-In the case of Baidu's Machine Translation API, you can translate any powerpoint between these 28 languages [link].
+In the case of Baidu's Machine Translation API, you can translate any powerpoint between these [28 languages](https://github.com/albertzhang24/documentation/blob/master/Desktop/documentation_img/REFERENCES.md).
 Just choose a source to target language option and a powerpoint, and we will take care of the rest!
 ****************************************************************************************************
 ### Walkthrough: ###
 Original Powerpoint